truemrwalker/wblwrld3/setup/server/README.md

 On the default Webble World cluster:

-* The Webble World cluster is available at: https://wws.meme.hokudai.ac.jp
+* The Webble World cluster is available at: CURRENT ONLINE SERVER
-* The Hands-on Portal wiki is available at: https://hop.meme.hokudai.ac.jp/wiki
+* The Hands-on Portal wiki is available at: CURRENT ONLINE HOP SERVER/wiki
-* The Hands-on Portal classic website is available at: https://hop.meme.hokudai.ac.jp/classic
+* The Hands-on Portal classic website is available at: CURRENT ONLINE HOP SERVER/classic

 ## Update the Webble World client application